Port-Hamiltonian Realizations of Nonminimal Linear Time Invariant Systems: Numerical procedures for the construction of port-Hamiltonian realizations

+If we consider the positive definite solution of the KYP equation, we can directly check if (\ref{hampen}) has a deflating subspace associated with a set of $\ell$ finite eigenvalues chosen such that the deflating subspace is as in \eqref{evenpencil}.
+If such a deflating subspace exists and $\bW_1$ is invertible, then we can compute a Hermitian positive definite matrix $\bQ_k$ associated with \eqref{hampen}.
+We comment that an analogous characterization of solutions of singular H$^\infty$ control problems via matrix pencils was given in \cite{CopS92}. }

 \begin{remark} {\rm Note that to check the passivity of (\ref{GenSys}) it is only necessary to have a positive semidefinite solution to (\ref{LMIcond}).
-Thus, if one only wants to check passivity, then Part 1. in Lemma~\ref{lemT},1 can be relaxed to $\mathsf{Ker}\,\bB_1\subseteq \mathsf{Ker}\,\bC_1^T$.
+Thus, if one only wants to check passivity, then {Part a) in Lemma~\ref{lemT}} can be relaxed to $\mathsf{Ker}\,\bB_1\subseteq \mathsf{Ker}\,\bC_1^\top$.
 In this case the transformation to the form (\ref{facbc11}) can still be made, but $ \bQ_{22}$ in (\ref{formx12}) is only positive semidefinite, and $\mathsf{Ker}\,\bQ_{22}\subseteq\mathsf{Ker}\,\bQ_{12}$.
 Then $\bQ_0$ can still be defined but instead of $ \bQ_{11}^{-1}$ one needs to use the Moore-Penrose pseudoinverse, see \cite{GolV96}, of $ \bQ_{11}$.
 However, in this case $\bQ_0$ and the resulting solution $\bQ$ cannot be positive definite.
-Thus, in this situation, (\ref{GenSys}) may be a passive system that cannot be transformed to a PH system.
-A simple example is the scalar system
+Thus, in this situation, (\ref{GenSys}) may be a passive system that cannot be transformed to a standard port-Hamiltonian system of the form \eqref{FullpHSys} system.